-Step 7: Associate MCO Plan Optional It is recommended that this step be skipped for pharmacists enrolling in the system.
-Step 8: Complete Enrollment Required Complete all questions with Yes or No. Checklist • If you answer "Yes" to any question on this screen, you will be required to provide comments in the , comment section next to the question.
+Step 7: Associate MCO Plan Optional It is recommended that this step be skipped for Step 7.
+Associate Mes Flair Optional pharmacists enrolling in the system.
+Step 8: Complete Enrollment Required Complete all questions with Yes or No. Checklist Required · CHECKIIST If you answer "Yes" to any question on this screen, you will be 23required to provide comments in the comment section next to the question.
 Click to continue.
-Step 9: Submit Enrollment Required • Click NEXT to submit the enrollment application.
-Application for Approval • Check the box which states, "By checking this, I certify that I have read and that I agree and accept the enrollment conditions in the Medical Assistance Provider Enrollment & Trading Partner Agreement."
-Click Osterna Application to continue with the application submission. • If processed correctly, you will receive a message that states your application was successfully submitted and a reminder to make note of your • application number for tracking purposes.
+Step 9: Submit Enrollment Required Click NEXT to submit the enrollment application.
+Application for Approval Check the box which states, "By checking this, I certify that I have read and that I agree and accept the enrollment conditions in the Medical Assistance Provider Enrollment & Trading Partner Agreement."
+Click submission.
+If processed correctly, you will receive a message that states your application was successfully submitted and a reminder to make note of your application number for tracking purposes.